acertainpoggerman/nearest-neighbours-grid/README.md

 ├─ assets/
 ```

-You will ideally only need to type code in `grid.py`, but if you want to add any helper functions or constants, you can place them in `utils.py` or `constants.py` under `misc/`.
+You will ideally only need to write code in `grid.py`, but if you want to add any helper functions or constants, you can place them in `utils.py` or `constants.py` under `misc/`.